Here are the lead paragraphs from the Employment Situation Summary released this morning by the Bureau of Labor Statistics:

 The second chart shows the unemployment rate for the civilian population unemployed 27 weeks and over.
 This rate has fallen significantly since its 4.4% all-time peak in April 2010.
-It dropped below 3% in April of last year, and last month's 2.4% is fractionally off the interim low of 2.3% in January.
+It dropped below 3% in April of last year, and this month's 2.0% is a post-recession low.

 The next chart is an overlay of the unemployment rate and the employment-population ratio.
 This is the ratio of the number of employed people to the total civilian population age 16 and over.

 The inverse correlation between the two series is obvious.
 We can also see the accelerating growth of women in the workforce and two-income households in the early 1980's.
-Following the end of the last recession, the employment population has three times bounced at 58.2% — a level that harkens back to the 58.1% ratio of March 1953, when Eisenhower was president of a country of one-income households, the Korean War was still underway, and rumors were circulating that soft drinks would soon be sold in cans.
+Following the end of the last recession, the employment population has been range bound between 58.2% and 59.4% — the lower end of which that harkens back to the 58.1% ratio of March 1953, when Eisenhower was president of a country of one-income households, the Korean War was still underway, and rumors were circulating that soft drinks would soon be sold in cans.

-The latest ratio of 58.9% is at the top of a narrow range since the end of the last recession and the highest reading since August 2009.
+The latest ratio of 59.0% is near the top of a narrow range since the end of the last recession.

 The employment-population ratio and participation rate will be interesting to watch going forward.
-The first wave of Boomers will continue be a downward force on this ratio.
-The oldest of them were eligible for early retirement when the Great Recession began, and the Boomer transition to the retirement will accelerate over the next several years.
+The first wave of Boomers will continue to be a downward force on this ratio.
+The oldest of them were eligible for early retirement when the Great Recession began, and the transition of the Boomer cohort to full retirement age won't end until 2030.

-The start date of 1948 was determined by the earliest monthly unemployment figures collected by the Bureau of Labor Statistics.
+Note: The start date of 1948 in the charts above was determined by the earliest monthly employment data collected by the Bureau of Labor Statistics.
 The best source for the historic data is the Federal Reserve Bank of St. Louis.